XRAccessibility/xraccessibility.github.io/README.md

 To contribute to the XRAccessibility Project, fill out the following [resources submission form](https://docs.google.com/forms/d/e/1FAIpQLScpJxyqTgY68ilw9dVAtHpivp2ks4TR7W7szmaC2ytLTFJ3mA/viewform?usp=sf_link).
-Submissions should preferably include a video demonstration and/or a text walk-through, so that potential users don't have to actively deploy a solution to understand what it does.
+Submissions should preferably include a video demonstration and/or a text walk-through, so that potential users don't have to deploy a solution to understand what it does.